simonisHereHelp/mapron_booth/Critical_QA_QAFormat.md

 - **Associate ownership:** Day-to-day, this is associate-manageable.
 It’s no more complicated than running a printer or kiosk that we already maintain.
 If something goes wrong, associates can restart it without waiting on IT.
 - **Pilot-first approach:** We’re not rolling this out chain-wide from day one.
 The pilot is just at Store 8949, with Store Manager approval, so we can measure reliability in real conditions and solve issues before scaling.

+---

-**Q2: Route Maps require access to inventory logs, which associates don’t have.
-How will that work?**
+**Q2: For the booth to work, it needs API access to store inventory tables and to Magic Apron.
+Both are not available.
+How will that play out?**

 **A:**
-- **No live integration needed:** For the pilot, we don’t need to touch enterprise systems.
-Instead, we can manually download weekly stock tables or SKU push lists.
-- **Lightweight solution:** Using tools like `pandas.read_csv()` in Python or `fs/promises` in NodeJS, we can load those tables into the Route Map generator.
+- **Inventory access:** For the pilot, no live API is required.
+Weekly stock tables or SKU push lists can be manually downloaded and accessed locally.
+Using libraries like `pandas.read_csv()` in Python or `fs/promises` in NodeJS, these can be easily loaded into the Route Map generator.
-- **Proof of concept:** This still shows how Route Maps tie directly to real SKUs, without waiting on enterprise database access.
+- **Magic Apron access:** For interaction with Magic Apron, we’ll use a simple **Chrome + copy-paste workflow**.
+Associates will copy prompts from the Wizard into Magic Apron and paste back results into the Route Map generator.
+- **Pilot scope:** Since this is just a pilot, there’s no need for deeper integration.
+The focus is proving the customer engagement model, not full enterprise deployment.

 ---